bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 debugging an application.

 + Mouse support
-You can use the mouse to capture and paste text in the main Swat buffer.
+On DOS and Windows, Swat handles mouse selection itself.
+Click-drag with the left mouse button to capture text in the main Swat buffer.
+Press the right mouse button to paste the captured text to the Swat prompt line.

-Capture text by click-dragging with the left mouse button.
-Pressing the right mouse button pastes the captured text to the Swat prompt line.
+On Linux, Swat enables xterm-compatible mouse reporting so the mouse wheel can scroll the source window.
+Mouse reporting sends ordinary mouse actions to Swat instead of starting the terminal emulator's native text selection.
+Hold Shift while click-dragging to select terminal text for copying.

 + Navigating the Main Buffer
 To scroll the main buffer, use Ctrl-u (up), Ctrl-d (down), Ctrl-y (back one